AdobeDocs/document-cloud-learn.en/help/sign/develop/gigasign.md

 ---
 # Gather high-volume documents using GigaSign

 Gigasign allows you to send, collect, and track documents for signature to thousands of people at the same time.
 It is designed for high-volume communications with your employees and customers--supporting up to 2,500 recipients with each bulk send.
-GigaSign leverages the Adobe Sign API to provide the same functionality as MegaSign, but includes additional support for multiple signers, recipient groups, recipient roles, agreement names, carbon copy and more.
+GigaSign uses the Adobe Sign API to provide the same functionality as MegaSign, and includes support for multiple signers, recipient groups, recipient roles, agreement names, carbon copy, and more.

 >[!VIDEO](https://video.tv.adobe.com/v/328113?hidetitle=true)